Home » Cherice Ragins: “Obsessive” Boyfriend Convicted Of Murder

-Although justice may have been served for the family of Cherice Maria Ragins, the 24-year-old has remained a missing person for nine years.
+Although justice may have been served for the family of Cherice Ragins, the 24-year-old has remained a missing person for years.
 On February 21, 2010, Cherice left her home and went on her way to meet up with her boyfriend, 31-year-old Travis Eugene Elleby, at his mother’s home in Catonsville, Maryland.
-She and Elleby were seen together leaving the residence, but Cherice was never seen or heard from again.
+She and Elleby were seen together leaving the residence, but no one has had contact with Cherice since that time.

 When she didn’t return home, Cherice’s mother, Clariese Ragins, contacted police and filed an official missing person report.
 Investigators discovered that Cherice’s relationship with Travis was riddled with issues and often argumentative.
 According to Clariese, a retired Baltimore teacher, leaving unexpectedly was “completely out of character” for her daughter.
 Police also believed that foul play was involved because there was no activity with Cherice’s bank accounts, credit cards, or with her social security number.

 Cherice Ragins loved to spend time reading and going to the movies with friends.
 She graduated from Woodlawn High School and faced struggles in her life, including losing her brother who passed away from complications of kidney disease when he was just 23-years-old.

 “She would’ve never just gone off on her own,” Clariese said.
 “She had never done anything like that before.”

 Meanwhile, Cherice’s boyfriend was questioned by police regarding his involvement with her disappearance.
 Elleby gave them his version of events, but when investigators checked phone records, text messages, and video surveillance footage of where he claimed to be, none corroborated his story.
 His statements were also reported inconsistent and investigators alleged that Elleby was “obsessive” when it came to Cherice Ragins.